bsarrowood/cloud_font_cache/README.md

 The resolution was discovered after finding out of a Windows registry value which can block, allow but audit, or allow any font outside the %windir%/Fonts folder to be used.
 In this case, I made a script to replace the sub-key with the audit value and reboot the machine to resolve the issue.

+regedit_msCloud_font.ps1 - This script resolves the issue by directly installing the desired cloud font into the Windows\Fonts folder

-regedit_msCloud_font.bat - This script resolves the issue by replacing the registry sub-key
+regedit_msCloud_font.bat - This script resolves the issue by replacing the registry sub-key.
+It's being left, but should no longer be needed

 cloud_font_cache.bat - This script is being left for historical purpose, but should no longer be needed